Rishh2005/DSA-And-Python-Based-Project/README.md

 Contributions are welcome!
 If you have ideas for improvements or new features, feel free to fork this repository and create a pull request.

 ## Contact
-If you have any queries or need assistance, feel free to reach out via email:rishabhjain1175@gmail.com
+If you have any queries or need assistance, feel free to reach out via email: **rishabhjain1175@gmail.com**

 ---

 **Note**: This repository is a work in progress.
 More features and improvements will be added soon.